Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Preliminaries

 called the $A_\infty$-relations, where $\star = |h_1|' + \cdots + |h_{i-1}|'$.
 When $m_1^2=0$, then the resulting homology is referred to as the Lagrangian Floer cohomology of $L$.

 The formula \eqref{eqn:AIoperations} includes the case where the term $m_0 (1):=m_0 \in H^\ast (L;\Lambda_+)$ is nontrivial, which gives an obstruction for $m_1$ to become a differential.
-In order to derive any meaningful homological invariants, one should deform the $A_\infty$-structure by so called a weak bounding cochain $b \in H^1 (L;\Lambda_+)$, which satisfies
+In order to derive any meaningful homological invariants, one should deform the $A_\infty$-structure by a so-called weak bounding cochain $b \in H^1 (L;\Lambda_+)$, which satisfies

 where $W(b)$ is a Novikov constant depending on $b$, known as the superpotential of $L$.
 If \eqref{eqn:weakMCeqn} has a solution, then $L$ is said to be weakly unobstructed.
 One can easily see from \eqref{eqn:dimmkp1} that $W(b)$ is contributed by the Maslov index $2$ discs.